Zillow, National Association of Realtors face private antitrust lawsuit

-An agreement between Zillow and the NAR resulted in Zillow making it harder for buyers to find homes for sale that are not associated with the NAR and Multiple Listing Services, according to the lawsuit, which was brought by Real Estate Exchange Inc, or REX.
+An agreement between Zillow and the NAR resulted in Zillow making it harder for buyers to find homes for sale that are not associated with the NAR and Multiple Listing Services, according to the lawsuit brought by Real Estate Exchange Inc, or REX.

-Multiple Listing Services are databases of properties for sale in given regions used by members of the NAR and other realty professionals.
+Multiple Listing Services are databases of properties for sale in given regions used by NAR members and other realty professionals.

+“It has been long recognized that the MLS system provides considerable pro-consumer, pro-competition value.
+REX’s lawsuit seeks to undermine that,” said NAR spokesman Mantill Williams.

-The lawsuit said that REX had successfully shown homes on Zillow’s website until shortly after the online company struck the deal with the NAR last year to join the organization.
+REX said in the lawsuit that it had successfully shown homes on Zillow’s website until shortly after the online company struck a deal with the NAR last year to join the organization.

 Zillow also said that it would use MLS data feeds for its website but gave no details, the lawsuit said.